Skip to content

 Commercial

-• Drafting a response to an application in an arbitration claim worth in excess of $25m relating to the collateral management of cocoa and coffee stored at warehouses in Cameroon.
-The Applicant applied for disclosure of the reasons for declinature issued by the Respondent’s insurers in response to the Respondent’s claim under its professional indemnity policy.
+• Drafting a response to an application in an arbitration claim worth in excess of $25m relating to the collateral management of cocoa and coffee stored at warehouses in Cameroon (as a pupil).
+The applicant applied for disclosure of the reasons for declinature issued by the respondent’s insurers in response to the respondent’s claim under its professional indemnity policy.

-• Attended a mediation concerning a builder alleged to have fraudulently obtained materials at a price lower than the market value.
+• Defending a builder alleged to have fraudulently obtained materials at a price lower than the market value (as a pupil).

 Property Damage

-Liana has recently advised on the prospects of recovery the value of an excavator that became lodged on Mumbles beach.
+• Advising the claimant in relation to an excavator that became lodged on Mumbles beach.
 The incident was the subject of a BBC news article: Mumbles: Digger left on beach swamped by high tide – BBC News

-• Drafting a Particulars of Claim on behalf of the operator of a water treatment plant who supplied fresh water to residents in respect of a delivery driver who had discharged sodium hypochlorite into a ferric sulphate task, causing the production of a highly corrosive gas.
+• Drafting particulars of claim on behalf of the operator of a water treatment plant who supplied fresh water to residents in respect of a delivery driver who had discharged sodium hypochlorite into a ferric sulphate tank, causing the production of a highly corrosive gas (as a pupil).

-• Drafting a Defence on behalf of sub-contractors alleged to have caused damage by using a corrosive substance to clean the outside brickwork of a property.
+• Settling the defence on behalf of sub-contractors alleged to have caused damage by using a corrosive substance to clean the outside brickwork of a property (as a pupil).

 Personal Injury

-Prior to joining chambers, Liana worked in the injury department of a leading law firm, gaining exposure to a variety of high-value personal injury issues including:
+Prior to joining Chambers, Liana worked in the injury department of a leading law firm, gaining exposure to a wide range of high-value and complex personal injury matters, including:

-2. Appealing a MIB award on behalf of a claimant who required a below the knee amputation following a road traffic accident.
+• Appealing a Motor Insurers’ Bureau award on behalf of a claimant who required a below-the-knee amputation following a road traffic accident.

 Awards